Have you ever thought about how works a small independent team that creates video games?

 What’s more, we could control Pupil dilation of eyes now, in cutscenes it gives a really natural look. (little scary when the pupil size is set to max but still has cool effect for some fantasy purposes 🙂 )

 -Final thing is that because we are using one skeleton for all clothes and bodies versions, we could without problem make young from our old character or change its clothes, It gives us really awesome cinematic options and also is great optimization.

 -For Clothes, we use a double-sided shader so you are able to see both sides of it.

 -For Hairs, we use a special double-sided shader with smooth transparent edges.

 4. Final Results

 I don’t think that I mentioned and explained everything so feel free to ask us anything in the comment section or on our social media:

 What do you think about the final result of the character look? let us know 🙂

-Soon we will prepare another chapter of game-dev blog, about the animation of characters, clothes natural behaviour, facial emotion animation and lips synchronization 🙂 We will share it here and on our social media.
+Soon we will prepare another chapter of the game-dev blog, about the animation of characters, clothes natural behaviour, facial emotion animation and lips synchronization 🙂 We will share it here and on our social media.